How AMRs free up hands and minds for higher value jobs

 “We like to have staff that can be multi-trained and multi-skilled so they can work in different parts of the business and help level-load the product,” Ward said.

 Share the benefits

+In fact highlighting the advantages on an ongoing basis is integral to establishing a culture which embraces automated technology.
 Transparency and training of staff is crucial to acceptance.
 But so is sharing some of the obvious benefits of AMRs: